-If you notice pain in your back along with a bad fever, this is a sign that the infection has spread to the kidneys.
+If you notice pain in your back along with a high fever, the infection has likely spread into the kidneys.

-The presentation of a UTI is relatively common, and you can quickly tell if you have it.
-If you decide to visit the doctor, he might do a urine test.
-However, doctors are usually quite confident of a UTI diagnosis based on your symptoms.
+UTIs are relatively common, and you can quickly tell if you have one.
+If you decide to visit the doctor, he might do a urine test to confirm.
+However, doctors are usually quite confident of a UTI diagnosis based on your symptoms alone.

-There are many ways to treat UTIs, some with medication, and some with home remedies.
-A mild UTI usually passes on its own, but sometimes it might require some medications.
+There are many ways to treat a UTI: some with medication, and some with home remedies.

-- Drink water and then keep drinking some more.
-Drinking more water dilutes your urine, which helps reduce the pain during urination.
-It will also make you urinate more and thus helps you continue removing the bacteria in your bladder.
-This is not a cure, but it's a way to help your body get rid of it on its own.
+- Drink plenty of water.
+Drinking more water dilutes your urine and helps reduce pain during urination.
+Urinating more can help flush bacteria out of your bladder.
+Drinking water is not a cure, but it's a way to help your body fight off a UTI.

-- Drinking more is good, but what you drink is important.
+- Drinking more is good, but what you drink is also important.
 Avoid caffeinated drinks and alcoholic beverages.
-The caffeine in the drinks build up in the urine and makes urinating even more painful.
-This is also not a cure for a UTI.
+Caffeine can build up in urine and make urinating even more painful.

 - Wipe from front to back.
-Most times, the bacteria from the anus gets access to the urinary tract and cause a UTI.
-So either wipe from front to back or use separate pieces of paper to clean both areas.
+Most UTIs occur when bacteria from the anus get access to the urinary tract.
+So remember to wipe from front to back or use separate pieces of toilet paper to clean both areas.

-- Heating pads are handy at helping ease period cramps, but it's also very useful in this situation.
-The heat from the pad helps the abdominal pain and cramps associated with UTIs.
-Again this does not cure UTIs.
+- Heating pads are handy at helping ease period cramps, but are also very useful when you have a UTI.
+The heat from the pad helps ease abdominal pain and bladder spasms which can occur with a UTI.

 - Unsweetened cranberry juice.
-There is no clear research linking the effects of cranberry juice and helping UTIs, but it does work.
-Research suggests that cranberry juice has its effects as it prevents the bacteria from sticking to the urinary tract walls.
-Take it from me; cranberry juice does help quicken the recovery process.
-If you don't like cranberry juice, eating cranberries have the same effect too.
+Research suggests that drinkning cranberry juice can prevent bacteria from sticking to the urinary tract walls.
+If you don't like cranberry juice, eating cranberries can have the same effect.

 - Go when you need to go.
-Sometimes going to the bathroom can be a chore but don't hold it in.
-If you need to go, go asap.
-Holding your urine helps the bacteria in your bladder to grow and multiply.
+Don't hold it in.
+If you need to go, go ASAP.
+Holding your urine helps bacteria in your bladder grow and multiply.

 - Garlic.
 Garlic has antibacterial, antifungal, and antimicrobial properties.
-Research has shown that eating garlic helps fight the UTI bacteria.
+Research has shown that eating garlic helps prevent UTIs.

 - D-mannose.
 D-mannose is a type of sugar naturally occurring in fruits and vegetables, such as oranges.
-D-mannose makes it more difficult for the bacteria to attach to the urinary tract walls.
-You can also find it as a supplement in powder or tablet form.
+D-mannose makes it more difficult for bacteria to attach to the urinary tract.

 - Over the counter medications.
-Acetaminophen (Tylenol) and ibuprofen (Motrin) are over the counter pain killers that can help tackle the pain you experience during UTIs.
+Acetaminophen (Tylenol) and ibuprofen (Motrin) are over the counter pain killers that can help tackle the pain you experience during a UTI.
 Another painkiller is phenazopyridine, some forms are available over the counter, while others will need a doctor's prescription.

-- The only medication that can remove all the bacteria entirely is antibiotics.
-The home remedies do not cure UTIs, but antibiotics will.
-Many forms of antibiotics usually cure the UTI within 2-3 days.
-When you start taking antibiotics, it is essential to make them as prescribed for the full course.
-If you don't adhere to the medication guidelines, the infection can come back and cause more problems.
-Most prescribed antibiotics are:
+- The only treatment that can remove harmful bacteria entirely is antibiotics.
+Home remedies do not cure UTIs, but antibiotics will.
+Antibiotics can cure a UTI within 2-3 days.
+It is essential to take them as prescribed for the full course.
+If you don't adhere to the prescription, the infection can come back and cause more problems.
+The most frequently prescribed antibiotics include: